Shubhanshu680/AI-Agent-for-Cold-Calling-Hinglish-/README.md

    - **More natural Hinglish speech synthesis** using `gTTS` instead of `pyttsx3`.

 4. **More Personalized Conversations**
-   - Implement **memory** so the agent can remember past interactions with users.
+   - Implement **memory** so the agent can remember past user interactions.

 ---